Todd Bentley: Leadership of Lakeland Revival

-Beginning on April 2, 2008, Bentley was invited by Stephen Strader, pastor of Ignited Church, Lakeland, Florida, to lead a one-week revival.
+Beginning on April 2, 2008, Bentley was invited by Stephen Strader, apostle and pastor of Ignited Church, Lakeland, Florida, to lead a one-week revival.
 The revival attracted up to 10,000 attendees nightly and around 30,000 over the week with Bentley as the primary preacher.
+The event turned into a four-month revival.
 In addition to showcasing Bentley's evangelism, the revival featured colorful light shows and power-chord Christian rock music.
+Faith healing was a major focus of the revival, inspired by biblical New Testament accounts of Jesus healing the sick.
+Healing testimonies were common at the Lakeland meetings.
+The hope of supernatural healing explains some of the Lakeland revivals' popularity, as there were many first-person accounts of miracles.

 The Ignited Church also took a multimedia approach to publicizing the event, posting webcasts online.
 The revival streamed live via Ustream and received over 1 million hits in the first five weeks of transmissions.
 After the initial weeks, GOD TV, a Christian satellite channel, pre-empted its primetime programming and broadcast the Lakeland meetings nightly.

-Faith healing was a major focus of the revival.
-Inspired by Biblical New Testament accounts of Jesus healing the sick.
-Healing testimonies were common at the Lakeland meetings.
-The hope of supernatural healing explains some of the Lakeland revivals' popularity, as there were many first-person accounts of miracles.
+Strader requested the endorsement and support of New Apostolic Reformation leader C. Peter Wagner and his International Coalition of Apostolic Leaders, seeing Bentley as an apostolic leader.
+Though the movement's apostles were divided due to Bentley's volatility, Bentley and his revival gained the support of high-profile apostles including Chuck Pierce and Ché Ahn, and under Wagner's leadership, a public "apostolic alignment" ceremony was held in June 2008 to bring him under their wing.

 ABC's Nightline reported that "Not a single claim of Bentley's healing powers could be independently verified."
 However, the Charlotte Observer reported on the same series of meetings, "The revival's media relations staff has tried to document healings.
 They e-mailed the Observer information on 15 people reportedly healed, providing phone numbers for each and noting that 12 had received medical verification.
 The Observer contacted five, plus three whose names were not provided, including Burgee.
 Each said God had healed them through, or related to, Bentley and the Lakeland services."
 Strader responded to the Nightline report with the following statement, "Strader said privacy concerns and laws forbidding the release of medical records have prevented revival officials from releasing complete information about the identities and conditions of people claiming to be healed."
 Bentley was also criticized for occasional violence done to participants in prior meetings.
 He was known to kick, hit, smack, or knock over participants.
 In one incident, a man was knocked over and lost a tooth.
 In another, an elderly woman was intentionally kicked in the face.
 Bentley held that the Holy Spirit led him to such actions, saying that the incidents were taken out of context and adding that miracles were happening simultaneously.